Checking your property after a major incident

 - the parts of the building affected

 - whether the building or area have been isolated

-- what has been done to make the building or area safer.
+- what's been done to make the building or area safer.

 Manage your water supply

-- Post notices ‘Do not drink’, if supply may be contaminated.
+- Post ‘Do not drink’ notices if supply may be contaminated.